-Staff biologists responding to a rodent service request will lead to multiple field services by conducting a thorough inspection of the exterior and interior premises looking for conditions conducive to rodents, and advise the homeowner on structural modifications to prevent rodent entry into their homes.
-They will hand out brochures to neighbors and will inspect their premises as well, if the neighbors approve.
-We also evaluated and surveyed the neighborhoods with rat activity in the sewers based on clusters of complaints, and where residents were seeing rats roaming on surface streets.
+Staff biologists responding to a rodent service request will lead to multiple field services by conducting a thorough inspection of the exterior and interior premises looking for conditions conducive to rodents, and advise the homeowner on structural modifications to prevent rodent entry into their home.
+They will hand out brochures to neighbors and will inspect their premises as well if the neighbors approve.
+Biologists also evaluate and survey the neighborhoods with rat activity in the sewers based on clusters of complaints, and where residents were seeing rats roaming on surface streets.
+Staff biologists will implement rodent suppression strategies as necessary to prevent public health issues with rodents potentially transmitting diseases.

 When evidence indicates rats are surfacing near sewer laterals, staff biologists conduct inspections to locate broken sewer lines, and notify the homeowners or the Public Works Department to ensure repairs are made.
-In 2014, staff biologists found 24 broken sewer laterals and performed dye tests or smoke tests to verify the breaks.
+In 2015, staff biologists found 26 broken sewer laterals and performed dye tests or smoke tests to verify the breaks.

 As part of the supplemental assessment in the City of Oakland to reduce sanitary sewer rodent populations, District staff conducts weekly inspections of designated census tract blocks.
 Underground sanitary sewer access structures (manholes) were inspected for signs of rodent activities (live rats or their droppings).
 To control the rodents, rodenticide bait blocks are suspended in sewers to allow feeding.
-In 2014, a total of 8,065 sewer inspections and 1,626 treatments were made predominately in Oakland, and also in Emeryville and San Leandro.
+In 2015, a total of 8,065 sewer inspections and 1,765 treatments of Contrac rodenticide bait (896 lbs.) were made in Oakland.
+In the City of San Leandro, a total of 210 sewers were inspected and 103 were treated with Contac rodenticide bait (52 lbs.).

-The Oriental rat flea, Xenopsylla cheopis is a major vector of transmitting urban bubonic plague, this flea species is primarily found on Norway rats; no Orient rat fleas were collected from the rodents in Alameda County last year.
+The Oriental rat flea, Xenopsylla cheopis is a major vector, capable of transmitting urban bubonic plague.
+This flea species is primarily found on Norway rats; no Oriental rat fleas were collected from the rodents in Alameda County in 2015.